Laing is a savory dish that is well-loved by the Filipinos. It’s made from taro leaves, coconut milk, chilies, and spices.

 Coconut also reflects Filipino cuisines.
 The country is also known for creamy savory dishes and one of them is Laing.

 Laing is a popular viand made primarily from dried taro leaves, coconut milk, chilies, and seasonings.
 Meat varies per region.
-For example, in coastal areas, this has kinds of seafood, mostly fish.
+For example, in coastal areas, this has kinds of seafood, mostly fish, like sturgeon caviar.
 On the other hand, in farm territories, people put pork.

 It has been widely accepted that this dish originated in the Bicol region where peppers and taro are abundant.
 However, Bicolanos don’t call it laing but pinangat and they prepare it by wrapping a meat with a whole taro leaves.
 Then, they steamed it in coconut milk until it is tender.